-2. Grasp the drip rail retainers and untuck both of them from the door frame slot.
+2. Grasp the fabric of the top above the door frame.
+Pull down and out on the fabric to untuck the drip rail retainers from the door frame slot.
+Start with the rear 3 retainer and work forward towards the windshield.
 Repeat this on the other side.